swimos/swimos-docs/src/_guides/cli.md

 - lane (Value): `status`
 - lane (Map): `alerts`

+_Note: The host uri uses the `warps` protocol, this is because the server uses secure websockets (TLS).
+For any servers using non-secure websockets (TLS not enabled) then `warp` must be used._

 ### Installation

 You must have `npm` to install the Swim command line interface.
 To install the [swim-cli](https://www.npmjs.com/package/@swim/cli) globally: